1. Identity of the data controller

 |---|---|---|

-| AI analysis (Vertex + Grok) | Toggle in app | The app keeps working with manual analysis |
+| AI analysis | Toggle in app | The app keeps working with manual analysis |

 | Apple Health | iOS Settings | Data is not imported automatically; you can still log manually |

-| LibreView | "Disconnect" button in app | Credentials are wiped, no more sync |
+| External glucose sources | "Disconnect" button in app | Stored credentials or parameters are wiped, no more sync |

 | Operational telemetry | Toggle in app | No ai_request_events are sent |